WCS Cape Town Logo

 Across identities, bodies, and dance experience.
 No bigotry or harassment allowed.

-Ask before you dance, accept a "no" graciously.
+Ask before you dance, respect a "no".
 Read the room and the person.
 When in doubt, ask.
-If someone pulls back, stop.

 See someone looking uncomfortable?
 Check in.
 Something feel off?
 Flag it to the organisers, no drama required.